opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     :param featureIdx: Index of the feature whose value is computed.

-The function returns the computed label of a categorical feature, that is, the value from [0,... (number of categories - 1)].
+The function returns the computed label of a categorical feature, which is the value from [0,... (number of categories - 1)].

 .. index:: FeatureEvaluator::create